Los Angeles Almanac Logo

 18th Century caste portrayal of a man of Filipino heritage from the Spanish colonial period.
 Image from Museo Nacional del Virreinato.

-Although eleven settler (pobladores) families became the founders of Los Angeles in 1781, a twelfth settler, Antonio Miranda Rodriguez, a 50-year-old "chino" (reportedly born in Manila and likely a Filipino) and widower, was also supposed to settle the new pueblo along with the other families.
+In addition to the eleven settler (pobladores) families who founded Los Angeles in 1781, a twelfth settler family, headed by Antonio Miranda Rodriguez, a 50-year-old "chino" (reportedly born in Manila and likely Filipino) and widower, was also recruited to settle the new pueblo.
 Accounts differ as to whether Rodriguez had either one or two daughters.
-In the case of two daughters, one may have died before the family set out for Alta California with the pobladores in early 1781.
-As the pobladores party made their journey north, they stopped in Loreto in Baja California, where Rodriguez’s 11-year-old daughter, Juana Maria, fell ill to smallpox.
+In the case of two daughters, one may have died during the journey to Alta California.
+In 1781, the settler party, making their way to Alta California, stopped in Loreto in Baja California.
+There, Rodriguez’s 11-year-old daughter, Juana Maria, fell ill to smallpox.
 He elected to remain behind in Loreto so that she could recuperate.
-Again, accounts differ as to whether the daughter survived her illness or died there in Loreto.
+Accounts further differ as to whether the daughter survived the illness or died in Loreto.
 Whatever occurred, Rodriguez remained in Loreto for two years, working there as a gunsmith.
-In 1783, rather than continuing on to Los Angeles, Rodriguez was reassigned to settle at the presidio (military fort) in Santa Barbara, possibly in service as a soldier, to serve there as the armorer.
+In 1783, two years after Los Angeles had been settled, rather than continuing to the new pueblo as originally planned, Rodriguez was reassigned to settle at the presidio (military fort) in Santa Barbara.
+There he worked his skills as a gunsmith, serving as the presidio's armorer and, possibly, as a soldier.

 Spanish Escopeta Flintlock Musket, 18th Century

-Spanish light musket used to arm Spanish colonial soldiers in the Americas during the 18th century, possibly among the type of firearms maintained and repaired by Antonio Rodriguez.
+Spanish light musket used to arm Spanish colonial soldiers in the Americas during the 18th century.
+It may have been among the type of firearms maintained and repaired by Antonio Rodriguez.
 Courtesy of the Missouri Historical Society and Missouri History Museum, St. Louis, via Wikimedia Commons.